lloyd/gobbledygook/README.md

 ## What's it do?

-This library algorithmically translates text into something can visually been seen to have been derived from the original text, but is also significantly different.

-Fake translation is useful because it lets you instantly "translate" all of your software so you can visually scan it and ensure that all user facing strings are properly marked up.
+This library can algorithmically "translate" your software.
+The translation can be visually scanned to ensure that all user facing strings are properly substituted with translations.

-Our fake translation is a right-to-left representation of english.
-It uses several unicode characters which resemble 180 degree rotated versions of their counterparts, and make it look like all the strings are upside down and backwards - you can still read it kinda, and you can clearly see that it's messed up (and hence, the text is properly being extracted).
+Our fake translation is a right-to-left, inverted representation of english.
+It uses several unicode characters which resemble 180 degree rotated versions of their counterparts, and make it look like all the strings are upside down and backwards - you can still read it, but is is very clear what text is properly translated and what is not (suggesting an i18n bug).

 Concretely, we test a couple different things at once here: